V(D)J recombination: Background

 Each heavy chain or light chain gene contains multiple copies of three different types of gene segments for the variable regions of the antibody proteins.
 For example, the human immunoglobulin heavy chain region contains 2 Constant (Cμ and Cδ) gene segments and 44 Variable (V) gene segments, plus 27 Diversity (D) gene segments and 6 Joining (J) gene segments.
 The light chain genes possess either a single (Cκ) or four (Cλ) Constant gene segments with numerous V and J gene segments but do not have D gene segments.
 DNA rearrangement causes one copy of each type of gene segment to go in any given lymphocyte, generating an enormous antibody repertoire; roughly 3×1011 combinations are possible, although some are removed due to self reactivity.

-Most T-cell receptors are composed of a variable alpha chain and a beta chain.
+Most T cell receptors are composed of a variable alpha chain and a beta chain.
 The T cell receptor genes are similar to immunoglobulin genes in that they too contain multiple V, D, and J gene segments in their beta chains (and V and J gene segments in their alpha chains) that are rearranged during the development of the lymphocyte to provide that cell with a unique antigen receptor.
 The T cell receptor in this sense is the topological equivalent to an antigen-binding fragment of the antibody, both being part of the immunoglobulin superfamily.

 An autoimmune response is prevented by eliminating cells that self-react.
-This occurs in the thymus by testing the cell against an array of self antigens expressed through the function of the autoimmune regulator (AIRE).
+For T cells, this occurs in the thymus by testing the cell against an array of self antigens expressed through the function of the autoimmune regulator (AIRE).
 The immunoglobulin lambda light chain locus contains protein-coding genes that can be lost with its rearrangement.
 This is based on a physiological mechanism and is not pathogenetic for leukemias or lymphomas.
 A cell persists if it creates a successful product that does not self-react, otherwise it is pruned via apoptosis.